jpalala/jpalala/README.md

 *   🌍  I'm based in the Philippines
 *   ✉️  You can contact me at [Joe_at_Palala.Dev](mailto:joe@palala.dev) or through my viber.
-*   🚀  I'm like working with PHP and React
+*   🚀  I like working with PHP and React, Angular and Angular.
+I'm also learning C#.Net.
 *   🤝  I'm  currently looking for work.
+I previously worked for EnablesGroup where I was mostly working with Symfony and NextJS
 *   ⚡  My hobbies - talk to me about Sci-fi and chess.
 I'm a huge fan of Asimov.
 I like to play Sicilian Defense.

 ### Skills